RuslanaSlukovska/RuslanaSlukovskaCV/README.md

 - 👋 Hi, I’m @RuslanaSlukovska
 - 👀 I’m interested in Web Development.
 - 🌱 I’m currently learning HTML, CSS, JS.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me --> ruslana.slukovska@gmail.com

 <!---
 RuslanaSlukovska/RuslanaSlukovska is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.